nnigam96/Recycle-GAN/README.md

 # Recycle-GAN :Unsupervised Video Retargeting

+**Note**: This repository is a fork of the original Recycle-GAN implementation with custom modifications for experimental improvements.

 This repository provides the code for our work on [unsupervised video retargeting](http://www.cs.cmu.edu/~aayushb/Recycle-GAN/).

+## Custom Modifications

+This fork includes the following enhancements:

+- **CUDA Device Error Fixes**: Corrected CUDA device assignment and memory management issues for improved GPU compatibility
+- **Experimental Extensions**: Added new files and modifications for custom experiments and use cases
+- **Stability Improvements**: Enhanced error handling and device management for more robust training

 ```make
 @inproceedings{Recycle-GAN,